pytchlang/pytch-tutorials/multiple-choice-quiz/tutorial.md

 {{< commit increment-question-index >}}

-Finally, we can get rid of the copy we made, since the work is now being done in our loop:
+Finally, we can get rid of the code we copied, since the work is now being done in our loop:

 {{< commit remove-redundant-code >}}

+Try your program — it should *still* ask both questions, one after the other.

+It might seem like we've just done a lot of work for no real benefit, but we're about to see why writing this loop is so useful.

 ## Add a third question

 This is now easy!
-We have written our code so that the only thing we need to change is the *data*, not the *code* itself.
+We have written our program so that, to add more questions, the only thing we need to change is the *data*, not the *code* itself.
 This is a powerful idea in computer programming.

+To add another question, we just add it to our `all_questions_info` list near the top of the program:

 {{< commit add-third-question >}}